Web3-Builders-Alliance/Ben-CosmWasm-Q1-2023/Cluster 2/cw-template-code-journal/src/code-journal.md

   owner/admin
 * Add a new state Map item called USER_COUNT that is a map of a user's address and the number of times that user has called the increment function

+@japarjam (sorry if this repetitive tagging is unnecessary, Jeff)